 Detroit Tiger fans continued to enjoy going to baseball games at the corner of Michigan and Trumbull until it closed.
 Many fans did not mind the columns that may have been in front of their seat or other obstructed views.
 The overhang in right field provided many homeruns that may not have been homeruns in other ballparks and the flagpole in centerfield could cause problems for outfielders.
 If a Tiger fan did not sit in the bleachers in the outfield listening to Ernie Harwell on a hand held radio, they did not know what they were missing.
 From the green grass to the green seats and eventually the blue and orange seats, Tiger Stadium reminded fans what baseball was like in 1914.
 By the early 1990s the owner of the Tigers wanted a new luxurious ballpark for team.
 A new ballpark for the Tigers was built in downtown Detroit, and the club moved to Comerica Park after the 1999 season.
 The last game at Tiger Stadium was on September 27, 1999.
 Many fans were saddened when the last game was played at “The Corner”.

 For nearly a decade Tiger Stadium sat abandoned as several attempts were made by preservation groups to save and renovate a portion of the facility for a variety of uses.
 The City of Detroit was uninterested in saving any part of the stadium and in July 2007 announced plans to demolish Tiger Stadium.
 Seats and other items were removed from the stadium in October 2007.
 Partial demolition of the stadium was completed by September 2008.
 Another attempt to save the remainder of Tiger Stadium was unsuccessful and the final sections of the stadium were demolished in September 2009.
-Today the site sits empty, but the original baseball field remains intact with the original flag pole in centerfield still standing.
-In February 2016 the City of Detroit announced that the site will become the home for a youth sports complex and headquarters for the Detroit Police Athletic League.
-The playing field of Tiger Stadium will remain intact.
+For nearly a decade the site sat empty.
+The only reminiscence remaining from Tiger Stadium was the playing field and the original flag pole in center field.
+In 2016 the Detroit Police Athletic League acquired the property and built The Corner Ballpark on the site of Tiger Stadium.
+The youth sports complex includes an 8,500-square-foot building, a baseball field on the same footprint of Tiger Stadium’s field and the original flag pole from the ballpark.